-Private key compromise means: (1) the occurrence of unauthorized access to a private key or a reason to strongly suspect this access, (2) loss of a private key or the occurrence of a reason to suspect such a loss, (3) theft of a private key or the occurrence of a reason to suspect such a theft, (4) accidental erasure of a private key.
+&lt;sup>17 Private key compromise means: (1) the occurrence of unauthorized access to a private key or a reason to strongly suspect this access, (2) loss of a private key or the occurrence of a reason to suspect such a loss, (3) theft of a private key or the occurrence of a reason to suspect such a theft, (4) accidental erasure of a private key.

-- on each request of the subscriber indicated in the certificate, - when the subscriber does not comply with accepted Certification Policy or the provisions of other documents referenced in this document, which requires subscriber to comply with them. - if a certification authority terminates its services, all the certificates issued by this certification authority before expiration of declared period of service termination have to be revoked, along with the certificate of the certification authority, - the subscriber lingers over fees for services provided by a certification authority or other duties or obligations he/she decided to take, - a certification authority private key or security of its systems have been breached in a manner directly endangering the certificate reliability, - the subscriber, being an employee of an organization, has not returned the electronic cryptographic card, used for storing the certificate and the corresponding private key, when terminating the contract for employment - other circumstances, delaying or preventing the subscriber from execution of regulations of this Certification Practice Statement, emerging from disasters, computer system or network malfunction, changes in the subscriber's legal environment or official regulations of the government or its agencies.
+- Certum obtains evidence that the Certificate was misused; - when the subscriber does not comply with accepted Certification Policy or the provisions of other documents referenced in this document, which requires subscriber to comply with them. - Certum is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the certificate is no longer legally permitted, - Certum is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading site, - any information within the certificate has changed, - Certum is made aware that the certificate has not been issued in accordance with the provision of this Certification Practice Statement, Certification Policy or the provisions of other documents referenced in this document, which requires subscriber to comply with them, - Certum determines or obtains information that any information in certificate is incorrect, - if a certification authority terminates its services, all the certificates issued by this certification authority before expiration of declared period of service termination have to be revoked, along with the certificate of the certification authority, unless Certum maintains the CRL / OCSP repository, - when revoke is required by Certification Practice Statement or Certification Policy, - Certum is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key or if there is clear evidence that the specific method used to generate the Private Key was flawed, - the subscriber lingers over fees for services provided by a certification authority or other duties or obligations he/she decided to take, - the subscriber, being an employee of an organization, has not returned the electronic cryptographic card, used for storing the certificate and the corresponding private key, when terminating the contract for employment - other circumstances, delaying or preventing the subscriber from execution of regulations of this Certification Practice Statement, emerging from disasters, computer system or network malfunction, changes in the subscriber's legal environment or official regulations of the government or its agencies.

-These circumstances may also decide to revoke EV SSL certificates
+These circumstances may also lead to the revocation of EV SSL certificates.